 In a nutshell, and this isn’t meant to sound like an exercise in teaching ‘grandma to suck eggs’, but please make sure you take your charity branding seriously and a priority.
 It’s not just a bolt on and something to consider at the bottom of the agenda of your next management and trustee meeting.
 It shouldn’t be seen as a knee-jerk reaction to hit fundraising tactics; it’s a true long-term investment in to the future success of your charity.
 It’s an on-going organic process that should help shape your charity not be shaped by it.

 Jonathan Reed is Managing Director of Sunny Thinking, an award-winning creative marketing agency based in Altrincham, Cheshire.
 Sunny Thinking have a passion for working with like-minded, forward thinking clients and partners who are committed to a positive, healthy, fun, prosperous and sustainable future.
 That's why they love to work in the sport and health sector and with family orientated brands, businesses and charities.
 They are experienced creative marketing professionals who are commercially savvy, who know how to communicate a message and the importance of profitability.
 It's just that they do it ethically and help brands, businesses and organisations they love.
 Sunny Thinking’s client base includes registered charities such as Royal Manchester Children’s Hospital, Children’s Adventure Farm Trust, GreaterSport, Regenda Group, Making Space and Friends of Lancasterian, the latter of which Jonathan acts as an Ambassador for.

-This feature was written for Fundraising Magazine and first published in their November 2017 edition.
+This is an edited version of a feature that was written for Fundraising Magazine and first published in their November 2017 edition.